 The mistake:

 No one likes taking a loss.
-It’s tempting to hold onto a bad trade, thinking it’ll turn around.
+It is tempting to hold onto a bad trade, thinking it will turn around.
 But hope is not a real trading strategy.
 The longer you hold a losing trade, the bigger the damage to your account.

 How to spot it early:

-• You tell yourself, “It’ll bounce back soon.”
+- You tell yourself, “It will bounce back soon.”

 The solution:

-Set a maximum loss threshold before entering a trade—and stick to it.
+Setting a maximum loss threshold before entering a trade is common risk discipline.
 Taking a small, controlled loss is much better than letting it spiral out of control.

 4. Overtrading and chasing the market